johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

 I have left a few opcodes for you to fill in.
 They are very simple!

+Note that the `ALU_OPS` table (dict) is inside the `ALU` class, but not within any method.
+In contrast to an _instance variable_ that we might set in the constructor, `ALU_OPS` is a _class variable_ shared by all `ALU` objects.
+We can refer to it in a method of `ALU` in the the same way we would refer to an instance variable, i.e., `self.ALU_OPS`.
+We will create only one`ALU` object in model DM2022, but in future when we create multi-core Duck machine CPUs, they can share this single table.
+(Our chip engineers, however, have warned us that sharing is more difficult in hardware than in software.)

 Execution of each operation is slightly more complicated.
 We need to return *two* things:  Not only the result (e.g., the sum of the two operands if the operation code is